-What Is TLI
+What Is XTI and TLI?

 TLI was introduced with AT&T's System V, Release 3 in 1986.
-It provides a non-BSD transport layer interface.
-TLI is modeled after the ISO Transport Service Definition and provides an API between the OSI transport and session layers.
+It provided a transport layer interface API.
+TLI was modeled after the ISO Transport Service Definition and provides an API between the OSI transport and session layers.
+TLI interfaces evolved further in AT&T System V, Release 4 version of Unix and were made available in release of SunOS 5.X operating system interfaces too.